ashleyrabanales/childdata_rabanales_1.R/README.md

 ![](documents/figure3_type_of_abusement.png)

--  As in Figure 2, it's a side-by-side bar chart of the types of abuse removal by sex.
-As we can see, males are most likely to have a type of abuse from AA CHild to Physical Abuse but in Sexual Abuse females have a higher count, meaning females are doubled to be sexually abused than males.
-About 90,000 females and 98,000 males were likely to experience and removed by negligent treatment or maltreatment, including domestic violence and mental and emotional abuse.
-DA Parents' removal is higher than Alcohol Abuse, showing that AA Parent triples in removal than AA Parent.
-Physical Abuse is the second leading cause of removal from both sexes.
+-  As in Figure 2,

+it presents a side-by-side bar chart illustrating the types of abuse leading to removal categorized by sex.
+The data indicates that males are more prone to experiencing various forms of abuse, ranging from AA Child to Physical Abuse.
+However, in the case of Sexual Abuse, females exhibit a higher count, signifying that females are twice as likely to be victims of sexual abuse compared to males.

+Approximately 90,000 females and 98,000 males were identified as likely to undergo removal due to negligent treatment or maltreatment, encompassing issues like domestic violence, mental, and emotional abuse.
+The removal rate for DA Parents surpasses that of Alcohol Abuse, demonstrating that instances involving DA Parents result in triple the number of removals compared to those involving Alcohol Abuse.
+Physical Abuse emerges as the second leading cause of removal for both genders.

 - Each variables of Abusement is explain as a condition associated with a child's removal from home and contact with the foster care system -
     __AAChild__: Alcohol Abuse, he child's compulsive use of or need for alcohol.
 This element should include infants addicted at birth. include children exposed in utero to alcohol.